Recoskie/JDasm/docs/Machine.md

 <br />

-Lastly there also is two ADD operations that add a register by the next two byes, or one byte after the ADD operation.
+Lastly there also is two ADD operations that add a register by the next two bytes, or one byte after the ADD operation.

 <br />